twpayne/chezmoi/docs/REFERENCE.md

 with a `no`.
 For example, `--include=dirs,files` will cause the command to apply to directories and files only.

+#### `--init`

+Regenerate and reread the config file from the config file template before computing the target state.

 ### `-r`, `--recursive`

 Recurse into subdirectories, `true` by default.